 Insect pest identification

-Managing crop insect pests well requires proper identification of insects in the field.
+Managing crop insect pests requires accurate identification of insects in the field.
 Erin will teach how to identify and scout for common insect pests in crops as well as how to tell the differences between other insects that look similar.

 Registration includes lunch, refreshment breaks, field guides and course materials.